This story begins a lot like the stories of so many others. Possibly even you.

 A lot has changed over the last 30+ years of MIGS existence except for one thing, the heart of this amazing company will forever be in that small Southern California garage where my dad began so many years ago.
 In 2015, my dad officially turned the keys of his company over to me in order to begin work on some of his other creative projects.
 After all, creating and building things has always been in his blood!

-My personal goal is to take this unique company to a whole new level by making the MIGS Labels Brand known to the world while advancing our mind-blowing service to existing customers!
+My personal goal is to take this unique company to a whole new level by making the MIGS and Polyfuze Labels Brand known to the world while advancing our mind-blowing service to existing customers!

 one label. one time. your future.